Parallels/prl-devops-service/README.md

 ## Documentation

-The project documentation, including examples and quickstarts, can be found [here](https://parallels.github.io/prl-devops-service/).
+The project documentation, including examples and quick starts, can be found [here](https://parallels.github.io/prl-devops-service/).

 ## Contributing